okeymeta/probalyze/replit.md

 ## Recent Updates (November 28, 2025)

+**Robust Market Loading System - Fixed Intermittent Loading Failures:**
+- Added retry logic with exponential backoff (3 retries, 100ms+ delays) to S3 operations
+- Implemented localStorage fallback cache for when S3 is unavailable or timeouts occur
+- When S3 download succeeds, data is automatically cached to localStorage as backup
+- If S3 fails, system automatically falls back to cached data in localStorage
+- Applied to both download and upload operations
+- Applied to list files operation
+- Markets now load reliably even with temporary network issues
+- Clear logging shows fallback mechanism at work

 **Gemini API Configuration Fixed:**
 - Removed hardcoded invalid API key from Dashboard.tsx (was causing 400 errors)
 - Updated geminiManager.ts and Dashboard.tsx to properly use environment variables